 You are excited to ride your car but you don’t have your California driver’s license yet.
-Here are the easy steps that lead to obtaining a driver license in California.
+Here are the easy steps that lead to obtaining a driver’s license in California.
 There are certain steps that you need to go thru.
 First of all, you need to be eligible.
 What does eligibility mean?

 You must at least be 15½ years old to be eligible.
 If you are under 18, you need your parent’s or guardian’s approval.

 You can then get an appointment from the DMV website or you can visit the nearest local DMV office.
 If you want to get a driver’s license a.s.a.p., visiting the local DMV office is a much better choice hence if you try to get an online appointment, DMV will arrange an appointment 2-3 weeks later at the earliest if you are lucky enough.

 You need some papers that prove your identity, residence, etc. Here is a list of items you need:

 You need to fill out “Driver License or Identification Card Application” aka DL 44″.
 There is no option to fill this card online but you can call DMV and order it by mail or you can fill it out when you visit the local DVM office.
 To see a sample of the DL-44 card, click here.

 You have to pay the application fee which is $ 33 for a non-commercial class c California Driver License.
 Click here for all other Driver License/Identification Card Application Fees.

 If you are under 18, you’ll take 46 questions, if you are over 18, then you’ll take 36 questions.
 You need to score 85 over 100 points in order to pass the test.
 If your native language is not English, you can take the test in your mother tongue.